ccntrq/git-squad/README.md

 Usage: git-squad [OPTIONS] [COMMAND]

 Commands:
-  with         Add buddies to the current session without      Remove buddies from the current session alone        Remove all buddies from the current session create       Create a new buddy forget       Delete a buddy from the list of available buddies info         List both active and available buddies list         List all available buddies active       List active buddies in the current session completions  Generate completions for your shell help         Print this message or the help of the given subcommand(s)
+  with             Add buddies to the current session without          Remove buddies from the current session alone            Remove all buddies from the current session create           Create a new buddy forget           Delete a buddy from the list of available buddies info             List both active and available buddies list             List all available buddies active           List active buddies in the current session completions      Generate completions for your shell migrate-buddies  Migrate buddies from old yaml format to new toml format help             Print this message or the help of the given subcommand(s)

 Options:
-      --buddies-file <BUDDIES_FILE>  Use a custom buddy file instead of ~/.config/git-squad/buddies.yaml -h, --help                         Print help
+      --buddies-file <BUDDIES_FILE>  Use a custom buddy file instead of ~/.config/git-squad/buddies.toml -h, --help                         Print help
 ```